aifoundry-org/et-platform/sw-sysemu/bench/README.md

 cmake --build --preset release
 ```

+## Run kernel with sw-sysemu for benchmarking
-Then the benchmark will be available in `build/Release/bench/bench`.
+The benchmark will be available in `build/Release/bench/bench`.

+## Building debug, other versions of executable
 Replace Release with other build types (Debug, RelWithDebInfo, etc..) according to the value passed in `-s:h sw-sysemu:build_type`.